-Compatibility with statewide historic preservation priorities established by the up to 10 Division in the solicitation notice.
+Compatibility with statewide historic preservation priorities established by the Division in the solicitation notice.
 These priorities are subject to change depending on regional or statewide concerns (e.g., disasters such as fire, flooding or hurricane damage).
 Further information about these priorities is is specified by the Division in the yearly solicitation notice.

-Educational potential or demonstration of value for enhancing the public up to 10 awareness of Florida history, Florida historic sites and properties, the objectives of historic preservation, and the application of historic preservation.
+Educational potential or demonstration of value for enhancing the public awareness of Florida history, Florida historic sites and properties, the objectives of historic preservation, and the application of historic preservation methods, materials and standards.

-Anticipated economic benefits, including direct impact on the local economy and up to 10 the stimulation of additional private sector interest and investment in historic preservation projects.
+Anticipated economic benefits, including direct impact on the local economy and the stimulation of additional private sector interest and investment in historic preservation projects. up to 10